jamesgrady/CS4380-4320-Final-Project/SprintInformation.md

 Sprint Timebox: 2 Weeks

-The list here is not exhaustive off all the work completed during the sprint, but rather is meant to provide a general guide to the tasks accomplished and functionalities implemented during each sprint.
+The list here is not exhaustive of all the work completed during the sprint, but rather is meant to provide a general guide to the tasks accomplished and functionalities implemented during each sprint.

 ## Sprint 1